zymill/hysVideoQC/README.md

 Please download both "hysVideoQC v0.0.2.002.7z" and "hysVideoQc v0.0.2.001_ffmpeg_dll.7z", copy all ffmpeg dll files to unziped directory hysVideoQC v0.0.2.002 before you start hysVideoQC.

-Of cousre, you can download the whole 7z file from below Chinese Baidu web url.
+Of course, you can download the whole 7z file from below Chinese Baidu web url.
 (Baidu's Pan)

 Please email to me, if you have good idea or meet any question.